|Please read this information sheet. If you have any questions,

 They are not infectious and do not become malignant.

 Many patients require no treatment.

-Simple surgical excision, scraping or freezing are the principal
+Simple surgical excision, scraping or freezing are the

-are catching on clothing, itch or look unsightly.
+removed if they are catching on clothing, itch or look unsightly.

 New Zealand Dermatological Society